-Social media shifts every year — with new features, algorithm changes, and more competition for attention.
-And a lot of it is beyond your control not what the algorithm prioritizes, nor what goes viral, nor how people respond to your content.
+Social media is constantly shifting along with new features, algorithm changes, and more competition for attention.
+And a lot of it is beyond your control: what the algorithm prioritizes, what goes viral, and how people respond to your content.

-However, you’re in luck: even with so much outside your influence, two actions you can do, remain reliable for growth: showing up consistently and engaging with the people who show up for you.
+Even with so much outside your influence, there are two actions you can take for reliable growth: Show up consistently and engage with the people who show up for you.

-In this guide, we’ll break down why these two actions matter, how to strengthen each aspect, and the additional layers, like how often to post, when to post, and what formats to prioritize, that can help you accelerate your results in 2026.
+In this guide, we’ll break down why these two actions matter, how to strengthen each aspect, and the additional layers (like how often to post, when to post, and what formats to prioritize) that can help you grow on social media in 2026.

 Across millions of posts and hours of analyses, Buffer’s research shows that these two behaviors — consistency and engagement — are the biggest drivers of long-term growth.
 They’re simple, repeatable, and (most importantly) entirely in your hands.